guilhermeveras/DynamicDBBundle/README.md

 In this case, all customers have their database and this bundle will solve it for you.

 ### Thanks to
-Marcos Passos
-Luís Otávio Cobucci Oblonczyk
+Marcos Passos and Luís Otávio Cobucci Oblonczyk

 Enjoy!